aspnetzero/documents/docs/en/Getting-Started-Angular.md

 ### Run API Host

 Once you've done the configuration, you can run the application.
 Server side application only contains APIs.
-So, default page is a swagger UI which can be used to investigate the API:
+So, default page is a Swagger UI which can be used to investigate the API.

+**NOTE:** When you start host project, you won't see the Swagger UI, since there is no home controller.
+So you should add the url `/swagger` to see Swagger UI.

 <img src="images/swagger-ui-ng2-1.png" alt="Swagger UI" class="img-thumbnail" />